Snapstromegon/hoeser.dev/src/webdev-sins/render-static-content-on-the-client.md

 ---
-title: Render static content on the client
+title: Don't render static content on the client
 abstract: |
   It's nice to use modern web development stuff to build simple things, but don't miss out on the basics by building heavy solutions for simple problems.
 date: 2022-01-26